K4H3NY4/INFAMA-API/README.md

 This project is built using Laravel 8 and sqlite.

-Download the zip file and run php artisan serve
+Download the zip file, extract it and run php artisan serve

 the api endpoint is<br>
 http://localhost:8000/api/links will display all the links that have been shortened <br>